Arvindkarwal/java-springboot-app-deploy-on-EKS-AWS/README.md

 ## Purpose

 The main objective of this project is to set up a fully automated **CI/CD pipeline** for a Java Spring Boot-based application using popular tools in the DevOps ecosystem.
 This will include deploying the app in a **Kubernetes (EKS)** cluster on **AWS** and utilizing **Helm** for Kubernetes resource management, **ArgoCD** for GitOps, and **Docker** for containerization.
-I also aim to showcase best practices in cloud infrastructure, security, monitoring, and troubleshooting.
+I also aim to showcase best practices in cloud infrastructure and troubleshooting.

 ## Technologies and Tools Used